 David has served with many organizations in the Big Sky community.
 He recently concluded a six-year term as the president of the Big Sky Chamber of Commerce and a Rotarian, as well as a board member for Yellowstone Country of Montana and the Montana Lodging and Hospitality Association.
 He has also served as a founding board member and president of the Big Sky Convention and Visitors’ Bureau.
 He is active in many issues that affect the Big Sky community, including tourism promotion, workforce housing and economic development.
-In 2006, David was named Big Sky’s Person of the Year by the Big Sky Chamber of Commerce, and in 2016 he was recognized by the Montana Lodging & Hospitality Association as their Lodging Person of the Year.
+In 2006, David was named Big Sky’s Person of the Year by the Big Sky Chamber of Commerce, and in 2016 he was recognized by the Montana Lodging & Hospitality Association as Montana’s Lodging Person of the Year.

 In 2009, David returned to Buck’s with Mike Scholz and Chuck Schommer to rekindle a successful partnership.
 In 2013, David and Chuck took the reins at Buck’s fully, allowing Mike a well-deserved retirement in Big Sky.

 David lives in Big Sky with his wife Jennifer and children Tracen, Lucas and Katherine.

 Contact David: Email, 406-993-5325